tbttin/notes/makes/gnu-make-manual.md

   include foo *.mk $(bar)
   ```

-  Extra spaces are allowed and ignored at the beginning of the line, but the
+  Extra spaces are allowed and ignored at the beginning of the line, but
-  first character must *not* be a tab (or the value of `.RECIPEPREFIX`)
+  the first character must *not* be a tab (or the value of
+  `.RECIPEPREFIX`)

-- If the specified name does not start with a slash, and the file is not found
+- If the specified name does not start with a slash, and the file is not
-  in the current directory, several other directories are searched:
+  found in the current directory, several other directories are
+  searched:

-  + First, any directories you have specified with the `-I` or `--include-dir`
+  + First, any directories you have specified with the `-I` or
-    option are searched.
+    `--include-dir` option are searched.

-  + Then the following directories (if they exist) are searched, in this order:
+  + Then the following directories (if they exist) are searched, in this
-    `prefix/include` (normally `/usr/local/include`) `/usr/gnu/include`,
+    order: `prefix/include` (normally `/usr/local/include`)
-    `/usr/local/include`, `/usr/include`.
+    `/usr/gnu/include`, `/usr/local/include`, `/usr/include`.

 - If an included makefile cannot be found in any of these directories, a
-  warning message is generated, but it is not an immediately fatal error;
+  warning message is generated, but it is not an immediately fatal
-  processing of the makefile containing the `include` continues.
+  error; processing of the makefile containing the `include` continues.

-  Once it has finished reading makefiles, `make` will try to *remake* any that
+  Once it has finished reading makefiles, `make` will try to *remake*
-  are out of date or don't exist (now, if `make` failed it's a fatal error).
+  any that are out of date or don't exist (now, if `make` failed it's a
+  fatal error).

-- For compatibility with some other `make` implementations, `sinclude` is
+- For compatibility with some other `make` implementations, `sinclude`
-  another name for `-include`.
+  is another name for `-include`.

 [#Include]

-## The Variable `MAKEFILES` {#MAKEFILES-Variable}
+## The Variable `MAKEFILES`

-- If the environment variable `MAKEFILES` is defined, `make` considers its
+- If the environment variable `MAKEFILES` is defined, `make` considers
-  value as a list of names (separated by whitespace) of additional makefiles to
+  its value as a list of names (separated by whitespace) of additional
-  be read *before* the others.
+  makefiles to be read *before* the others.

-  This works much like the `include` directive: various directories are searched
+  This works much like the `include` directive: various directories are
-  for those files (see [Including Other Makefiles]).
+  searched for those files (see [Including Other Makefiles]).

-  In addition, the default goal is never taken from one of these makefiles (or
+  In addition, the default goal is never taken from one of these
-  any makefile included by them) and it is not an error if the files listed in
+  makefiles (or any makefile included by them) and it is not an error if
-  MAKEFILES are not found.
+  the files listed in MAKEFILES are not found.

-- The main use of `MAKEFILES` is in communication between recursive invocations
+- The main use of `MAKEFILES` is in communication between recursive
-  of `make`.
+  invocations of `make`.

 [#MAKEFILES-Variable]

-## How Makefiles Are Remade {#Remaking-Makefiles}
+## How Makefiles Are Remade

-- After reading in all makefiles `make` will consider each as a *goal target*
+- After reading in all makefiles `make` will consider each as a *goal
-  and attempt to update it (via explicit or implicit rules).
+  target* and attempt to update it (via explicit or implicit rules).

   After all makefiles have been **checked**, if any have actually been
-  **changed**, make starts with a **clean slate** and reads all the makefiles
+  **changed**, make starts with a **clean slate** and reads all the
-  over again?
+  makefiles over again?

 - Prevent implicit rule look-up: you can write an explicit rule with the
   makefile as the target, and an empty recipe.

-- `make` will not attempt to remake makefiles which are specified as targets of
+- `make` will not attempt to remake makefiles which are specified as
-  a double-colon rule with a recipe but no prerequisites (cos of infinite loop).
+  targets of a double-colon rule with a recipe but no prerequisites (cos
+  of infinite loop).

-- The `-t` (or `--touch`), `-q` (or `--question`) and `-n` (or `--just-print`)
+- The `-t` (or `--touch`), `-q` (or `--question`) and `-n` (or
-  do not prevent updating makefiles.
+  `--just-print`) do not prevent updating makefiles.

-- Prevent update makefiles: specify the makefiles as goals in the command line
+- Prevent update makefiles: specify the makefiles as goals in the
-  as well as specifying them as makefiles.
+  command line as well as specifying them as makefiles.

-  Thus, `make -f mfile -n mfile foo` would read the makefile `mfile`, print
+  Thus, `make -f mfile -n mfile foo` would read the makefile `mfile`,
-  the recipe needed to update it without actually running it, and then print
+  print the recipe needed to update it without actually running it, and
-  the recipe needed to update `foo` without running that.
+  then print the recipe needed to update `foo` without running that.

 [#Remaking-Makefiles]

-## Overriding Part of Another Makefile {#Overriding-Makefiles}
+## Overriding Part of Another Makefile

-- For example, if you have a makefile called `Makefile` that says how to make
+- For example, if you have a makefile called `Makefile` that says how to
-  the target 'foo' (and other targets), you can write a makefile called
+  make the target 'foo' (and other targets), you can write a makefile
-  `GNUmakefile` that contains:
+  called `GNUmakefile` that contains:

   ```makefile
   foo: